khushi-0912/CpuScheduler/README.md

 --> INSTALLATION:

-1. Clone the repository to your local machine using:
+1. Clone the repository to your local machine using:https://github.com/khushi-0912/CpuScheduler.git

-2. Navigate to the project directory:
+2. Navigate to the project directory: cd CpuScheduler

 3. Open the project in your preferred Java IDE.